-Install Milvus Standalone
+Install Milvus Standalone with Kubernetes

 Check the requirements for hardware and software prior to your installation.

-We recommend installing Milvus on Kubernetes with minikube. minikube has a dependency on default storageclass when installed.
+minikube has a dependency on default StorageClass when installed.
 Check the dependency by running the following command.
-Other installation methods requires manual configuration of the storageclass.
-See Change the Default Storageclass for more information.
+Other installation methods require manual configuration of the StorageClass.
+See Change the Default StorageClass for more information.

 $ kubectl get sc